Day 5 - Slimes, Breaking tiles, Falling Tiles, Scenery Tiles and Shaders

 NOTE! that this is the first time I'm not saying "pick the defaults in the dialog"

-And then choose the _on_body_entered
+So first use pick: pick pick And then choose the _on_body_entered method: pick the method

-func _on_body_entered
+1. Adapt func _on_body_entered like so:

 @export var damage = 1